-This course in the fundamentals of biology is designed for students who have not completed high school biology or its equivalent or students who placed took ENG 070 at Mount Mary.
-Students must be enrolled concurrently in BIO 100.
+This course in the fundamentals of biology is designed for students who have not completed high school biology or its equivalent or students who had an ACT Reading sub score of 19 or lower.
+Must be enrolled concurrently in BIO 100.
 Does not apply to the Biology Major or Minor.